ericbwebdev86/employee-cms/README.md

   ## Usage
   employee-cms is a content management system that allows the user to manage a database of employees, departments, and roles.
+After completing the installation, it can be run by executing:

+  node server

   [Link to the demo video](https://youtu.be/tWRzxcnCEQY)